 On early Sanborn maps, “Negro” dwellings were listed in the 500 block of North Frankfort in the Northside Addition, which had been platted in 1909.
 Established by a city ordinance, this area, from Lansing Avenue on the east to Boston Avenue on the west, was completely settled by African-Americans.
 Price Addition, platted in 1911, was also primarily developed and settled by African-Americans.

-The Tulsa Race Riot of May 31-June 1, 1921, was the most significant event in the history of the city’s African-American population.
-The riot, which was preceded by an increased level of violence directed toward African-Americans in the years following World War I, was an example of the racial violence endemic throughout the United States during that period.
-The Tulsa Race Riot was possibly the most destructive example of this national trend.
+The Tulsa Race Massacre of May 31-June 1, 1921, was the most significant event in the history of the city’s African-American population.
+The massacre, which was preceded by an increased level of violence directed toward African-Americans in the years following World War I, was an example of the racial violence endemic throughout the United States during that period.
+The Tulsa Race Massacre was possibly the most destructive example of this national trend.

-Much of the residential neighborhood which was rebuilt after the Race Riot of 1921 has since been demolished in an effort to revitalize the area.
+Much of the residential neighborhood which was rebuilt after the Tulsa Race Massacre of 1921 has since been demolished in an effort to revitalize the area.
 While some of the housing has been replaced, entire blocks remain vacant in some areas.